Skip to main content

 }

-If you do not receive a heartbeat within 60 seconds, the connection may be stale.
+Heartbeats arrive every 15 seconds.
+If you do not receive one within 60 seconds (i.e., four missed heartbeats), the connection is likely stale.
 Close and reconnect.

 Heartbeat Handler Pattern